-We agree to be at the lab several hours per day, any day that JHU is open, and respond to reasonable requests from other lab members within one working day, unless otherwise specified, we agree to be physically at the lab (or active online if campus is closed and university is open).
-Our experience dictates that in person communication and happenstance meetings dramatically increase our productivity.
+Any day that JHU is open, unless otherwise specified, we agree to be physically at the lab (or active online if campus is closed and university is open).
+Our experience dictates that in person communication and happenstance meetings can dramatically increase our productivity.
 At the same time, many of us need some time to think or write in quiet, often in isolation.
 Therefore, we have found that a balance of the two is optimal for everyone (so far).
 The particular distribution of time alone vs. with the team is idiosyncratic per person.
-To respect the individual with the goals of the team we each agree to:
+To respect the individual with the goals of the team we each agree:

-- to be around the lab many working hours each day (approximately 10am to 5pm Monday to Friday on all days JHU is open),
+- Conduct at least half of one's daily work during typical hours (approximately 10am to 6pm Eastern Time, Monday to Friday on all days JHU is open).

-- we respond to one another within one school day,
+- Respond to one another within one school day.

 - Other hours/days: there is no expectation of responding to email/slack.

-- while people are in the lab, we will not interrupt other people if their headphones are on (or they provide another indicator that they are working, we will not disturb them)
+- While people are in the lab, we will not intentially interrupt/disturb other people if their headphones are on (or they provide another indicator that they are working).

-- any questions that result in a conversation (rather than a simple answer) will not happen in the lab area, but rather, the lounge or in kavli,
+- Any questions that result in a conversation (rather than a simple answer) will not happen in the lab area, but rather, the lounge, in kavli, etc.

-- if you aren't going to be around any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows, and
+- If you aren't going to be around any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows.

-- up to 1 day per week working "remotely" (meaning from home when JHU campus is open, and offline when JHU campus is closed) will typically be acceptable with explicit permission, additional working from home days any given week must be justified.
+- Up to 1 day per week working "remotely" (meaning from home when JHU campus is open, and offline when JHU campus is closed) will typically be acceptable with explicit permission, additional working from home days any given week must be justified.

 Your most valuable resource while on this team is the team itself.

-We agree that in the rare event that a supervisor requests your presence in the lab for a particular time/day, we will make our best efforts to be there, barring familiar responsibilities overruling research priorities.
-This includes in the face of imbedding grant, conference, or other internally/externally imposed deadlines.
+We agree that in the rare event that a supervisor requests your presence in the lab for a particular time/day, we will make our best efforts to be there, barring family responsibilities overruling research priorities.
+This includes: impending grants, conferences, or other internally/externally imposed deadline.

 Regular Sub-Group Meetings